VinPassed

 No lien — paper title exists

-If the seller owns the vehicle free and clear, Ohio BMV has issued a paper Certificate of Title in their name.
-This is the document they sign over to you.
-The seller's name must match their ID exactly.
+If the seller owns the car free and clear, the state has issued a paper title in their name.
+That's the document they sign over to you, and the name on it has to match their ID exactly.

-If a lender holds a recorded lien, they hold the title electronically.
-No paper title exists.
-The transaction cannot close until the lien is paid off and the lienholder releases the electronic record.
+If a lender still holds a loan on the car, the title is electronic and no paper exists.
+The sale cannot close until the loan is paid and the lender releases it.
 Verify at the county clerk of courts.

 Recently paid off